 User Datagram Protocol (UDP) explained

 User Datagram Protocol (UDP) is an optional communications protocol for data transmission.
-It is used mostly for establishing low-latency and loss tolerating connections between applications on the internet.
-The IP address is working both with TCP and UDP and some time referred to as TCP/IP and UDP/IP.
-Both TCP and UDP send short packets of data, called datagram.
+It is used mostly for establishing low-latency and loss-tolerant connections between applications on the internet.
+The IP address works with TCP and UDP, sometimes called TCP/IP and UDP/IP.
+Both TCP and UDP send short packets of data called datagrams.

 User Datagram Protocol (UDP) Low Overhead vs Reliability

 User Datagram Protocol provides the basic transport layer functions.
-It sends the packets, with lower bandwidth overhead and latency than TCP.
-User Datagram Protocol (UDP) is not a connection-oriented protocol so it does not offer the sophisticated retransmission, flow control and sequencing mechanism for lost and out of order packets.
-So User Datagram Protocol (UDP) is not providing a reliability like TCP.
-But this does not mean that application that uses User Datagram Protocol (UDP) are forever unreliable and substandard.
-It only means that these functions are not provided by the transport layer protocol and must be implemented in a different place if required.
+It sends the packets with lower bandwidth overhead and latency than TCP.
+User Datagram Protocol (UDP) is not a connection-oriented protocol, so it does not offer sophisticated retransmission, flow control, and sequencing mechanisms for lost and out-of-order packets.
+So, the User Datagram Protocol (UDP) is less reliable than TCP.
+However, this does not mean that applications that use the User Datagram Protocol (UDP) are forever unreliable and substandard.
+It only means that the transport layer protocol does not provide these functions and must be implemented in a different place if required.

 UDP Datagram reassemble

-UDP datagram is arriving at the destination using different routes, and these datagrams arrive in the wrong order.
-The UDP does not follow sequence numbers just like TCP.
+UDP datagrams arrive at the destination using different routes and arrive in the wrong order.
+The UDP does not follow sequence numbers, just like TCP.
 It has no mechanism to reorder the datagram into their transmission order.
 So, the UDP reassembles the data in the exact order.
-If the sequence is important to the application; the application should identify the right sequence number and decide how the data should be processed.
+If the sequence is important to the application, the application should identify the right sequence number and decide how the data should be processed.

 UDP Server Processes and Requests

-UDP-based server applications assign well-known or registered port numbers just like TCP When these applications and processes are running on a server; they accept the data matched with the assigned port number.
-When UDP receives a datagram destined for one of these ports; it forwards the application data to the proper application based on its port number.
+UDP-based server applications assign well-known or registered port numbers just like TCP.
+When these applications and processes run on a server, they accept the data matched with the assigned port number.
+When UDP receives a datagram destined for one of these ports, it forwards the application data to the proper application based on its port number.

 UDP Client Processes

 The client application will ask a server process to start communication between the server and the client.
-The UDP client process selects a port number from the range of port numbers randomly.
+The UDP client selects a port number from the range of port numbers randomly.
 The destination port on the server is generally the well-known or registered port number assigned to the server process.
-Once the client selects the source and destination ports, the header of all datagram uses this selected pair of ports.
-For returning the data from the server to the client the destination and source port; are reserved for the datagram header.
+Once the client selects the source and destination ports, the header of all datagrams uses this selected pair of ports.
+The destination and source port are reserved for the datagram header when returning the data from the server to the client.